ecavazos/super_zombies/feadback.markdown

   - Having a page to secure makes it easier to test drive the auth in

 * Provide code snippets or hints for boilerplate (depends on what we expect for candidates)

+* Should there be a show page for the associations?